oracle-livelabs/apex/crm-apexlang/2-setup-crm-schema/2-setup-crm-schema.md

-# Lab 2: Setup CRM Schema along with Sample Data
+# Setup CRM Schema along with Sample Data

 ## Introduction
 Prepare the CRM schema and sample data inside your APEX workspace so the application has a working dataset.